 504.1 Installation.
 Clothes dryers shall be exhausted in accordance with the manufacturer's instructions.
-Dryer exhaust systems shall be independent of all other systems and shall convey the moisture and any products of combustion to the outside of the building.
+Dryer exhaust systems shall convey the moisture and any products of combustion to the outside of the building.

 Exception: This section shall not apply to listed and labeled condensing (ductless) clothes dryers.